 - 13.1.
-Endeavour Energy used the power line to transmit electricity; - 13.2. the transmission of electricity along the power line created a risk of unintended discharges of electricity from the power line; - 13.3. unintended discharges of electricity from the power line were highly dangerous in that they were capable of causing death or serious injury to persons, and death to destruction or loss of property by: - 13.3.1. electrocution; - 13.3.2. burning by electric current; further or alternatively; - 13.3.3. burning by fire ignited by the discharge of electricity; - 13.4. in the premises set out in "13.1" to "13.3" inclusive, the transmission of electricity along the power line was a dangerous activity;
+Endeavour Energy used the power line to transmit electricity; - 13.2. the transmission of electricity along the power line created a risk of unintended discharges of electricity from the power line; - 13.3. unintended discharges of electricity from the power line were highly dangerous in that they were capable of causing death or serious injury to persons, and death to or loss of property by: - 13.3.1. electrocution; - 13.3.2. burning by electric current; further or alternatively; - 13.3.3. burning by fire ignited by the discharge of electricity; - 13.4. in the premises set out in "13.1" to "13.3" inclusive, the transmission of electricity along the power line was a dangerous activity; - 13.5.
+Endeavour Energy knew or ought reasonably to have known of the risks referred to "13.1" to "13.4" above.

-- 13.5.
-Endeavour Energy knew or ought reasonably to have known of the risks referred to in "13.1" to "13.4" above. - 14.
-At all material times it was reasonably foreseeable to Endeavour Energy there was a risk that: - 14.1. interference with conductors and service cables by trees might cause a discharge of electricity from the power line; - 14.2. the discharge of electricity from the power line could cause ignition of flammable material in the vicinity of the point of discharge;
+- 14. At all material times it was reasonably foreseeable to Endeavour Energy that: - 14.1. the discharge of electricity from the power line could cause ignition of flammable material in the vicinity of the point of discharge;